Geography of Middle-earth: Lands to the South

 Just to the South of both Fangorn and Isengard is the wide grassy land of the Riders of Rohan, who provide cavalry to its southerly neighbour, Gondor.
 The River Anduin passes the hills of Emyn Muil and the enormous rock statues of the Argonath and flows through the dangerous rapids of Sarn Gebir and over the Falls of Rauros into Gondor.
-Gondor's border with Rohan is the Ered Nimrais, the White Mountains, which run east-west from the sea to a point near the Anduin; at that point is Gondor's capital city, Minas Tirith.
+Gondor's border with Rohan is the Ered Nimrais, the White Mountains, which run east–west from the sea to a point near the Anduin; at that point is Gondor's capital city, Minas Tirith.

 Across the river to the East is the land of Mordor.
 It is bordered to the north by the Ered Lithui, the Ash Mountains; to the west by the Ephel Duath, the Mountains of Shadow.
 Between those two ranges, at Mordor's northwest tip, are the Black Gates of the Morannon.
 In the angle between the two ranges is the volcanic Plateau of Gorgoroth, with the tall volcano of Orodruin or Mount Doom, where the Dark Lord Sauron forged the One Ring.
-To the mountain's east is Sauron's Dark Tower, Barad-dur.
+To the mountain's east is Sauron's Dark Tower, Barad-dûr.

 To the south of Gondor and Mordor lie Harad and Khand.